gabriellelittle1/MGJ/README.md

   6. NotionTool creates folder called "Learning Plans" with a page for each topic and populating it.
   7. YouTubeTool optionally adds links to 3 videos on the subtopics (on each page).

 Next Steps:
   7. Quiz for each topic with some form of Gameification.
-  8. FRONT END!!
+  8. Front end
-  9. Much Cooler lessons with multimodal learning - podcast creation + youtube finding +
+  9. Much Cooler lessons with multimodal learning - podcast creation

 Instructions for Google API:
 - Remember that we require permission to use the Youtube API